AP source: 76ers set to hire Rivers as new coach

 It’s up to Rivers to turn the All-Star tandem of Joel Embiid and Ben Simmons into winners.

-“ Welcome to the city of Brotherly Love Coach @DocRivers !!!!
-Excited for the future and what we’re building here #PhillyForever,” Embiid tweeted.
+” Welcome to the city of Brotherly Love Coach (at)DocRivers !!!!
+Excited for the future and what we’re building here (hash)PhillyForever,” Embiid tweeted.

 The 76ers were 43-30 this season and had woefully underachieved in a year when they were expected to be serious contenders in the Eastern Conference.